Success is where preparation and opportunity meet ~ Bobby Unser

 Nigeria is an interesting country, a very interesting one at that.
 We are a people blessed with so much talent and so many resources yet we continue to languish in the bottom ladder of critical developmental indices.

-But what interests me most is the pattern of daily discourse around the socio-political issues on our various social media platforms.
+One remarkable thing about Nigerians is the pattern of daily discourse around the socio-political issues on our various social media platforms.

 Who doesn’t have a thing or two to say?

 From the high to the low, we all seem to be opinionated, having an answer or a solution to every issue whether or not it is our area of knowledge let alone expertise.

 And this is especially manifest on social media.